 Accessible Voting Systems: All polling locations and vote centers must have an accessible voting device for use by voters with disabilities.
 In addition to the accessible voting devices, each poling location will have magnifying instruments, large print versions of the publicity pamphlets and trained poll workers who are ready to assist you.
 View the accessible voting device that will be used in your county (PDF).

 Curbside Voting: Voters who are unable to enter the polling location or voting center may ask that a ballot be brought to them by an election poll worker.

-Permanent Early Voting: If you have a permanent physical disability, you may request to be placed on the Permanent Early Voter List (PEVL).
-You will be mailed a ballot for each election that you are eligible for and can vote from the comfort and convenience of your own home.
+Permanent Early Voting: Voters who have a permanent physical disability, just like any other eligible voter, may request to be placed on the Permanent Early Voter List (PEVL).
+This will ensure that they will be mailed a ballot for each election that they are eligible for and allows them to vote from the comfort and convenience of their own home.